meinside/meinside.github.io/_posts/2016-11-24-Run-Your-Own-Minecraft-Server-on-Raspberry-Pi.md

 ### Server is outdated

-If you cannot connect to the server with 'server is outdated' error, update the .jar file with:
+If you cannot connect to the server with 'server is outdated' error, generate a new .jar file with:

 ```bash
 # if the newest version is '1.11'